FlavScents AInsights Entry for Sandal Cyclopropane (CAS: 198404-98-7)

 8. Practical Insights for Formulators

-Sandal cyclopropane is valued for its ability to impart a creamy, woody character reminiscent of sandalwood, making it a versatile component in both flavors and fragrances.
-It synergizes well with other woody and oriental notes, enhancing the depth and warmth of compositions.
-Common formulation pitfalls include overuse, which can lead to an overpowering scent, and underuse, which may result in a lack of desired complexity.
-Formulators should carefully balance its concentration to achieve the optimal sensory impact.
+Sandal cyclopropane is valued for its ability to impart a rich, woody character reminiscent of natural sandalwood.
+It synergizes well with other woody and oriental notes, enhancing the overall depth and complexity of a fragrance.

 Citation hooks: FlavScents; industry practice